balmli/no.almli.thermostat/README.md

 #### Triggers

+- Turned on
+- Turned off
+- The target temperature changed
+- The temperature became greater than X °C
-- The temperature has changed.
+- The temperature became less than X °C
-- The target temperature has changed.
+- The temperature changed
-- The thermostat turned off.
+- Heating turned off
-- The thermostat turned on.
+- Heating turned on

 #### Conditions

+- Is switched on / off
-- The thermostat is on / off.
+- Thermostat is active / idle

 #### Actions

+- Turn on
+- Turn off
+- Toggle on / off
-- Set the target temperature.
+- Set the target temperature
-- Turn on / off.
+- Enable / disable 'Invert switch'
 - Update temperature to X °C
-- Update 'Target temperature offset'
-- Update 'Target temperature update enabled'
-- Update 'Target temperature min, max and step'
+- Update target temperature min, max and step
-- Update 'Invert switch'.
+- Update target temperature offset
+- Enable / disable target temperature update

 ## Device: VHumidity